 Unique Activities in Barbados

-Another good way to get an idea of what to do in Barbados is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Barbados.
+They work directly with local tour operators in Barbados, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Barbados is also a great springboard for the rest of the Caribbean.
 St Lucia, St Vincent, Grenada and Dominica are just a one-hour island hop by small plane.